 - We have many employees who feel a need to help our communities at this time and we may have individuals whose skills would be beneficial, including qualified medics.
-We are therefore working to facilitate employee volunteering, wherever possible.
+We continue to work to facilitate employee volunteering, wherever possible.

 - We are actively investigating how we can adapt our external affairs projects to ensure that we support our stakeholders to address the short and long-term impact of COVID-19.
 For example, we are engaging with members of the Expert Group of the Let’s Talk Prostate Cancer campaign – a pan-European policy initiative to support people living with prostate cancer – to understand how COVID-19 will affect health systems, healthcare professionals and patients, and how we can bring these issues to the attention of European policymakers.

 - We continue our support of EFPIA (European Federation of Pharmaceutical Industries and Associations) in our collaboration with the European Commission and the European Medicines Agency by providing weekly situational assessment and disseminating their latest requests and needs across our company.
 We are also collaborating with EFPIA in the detection, prevention and treatment response to COVID-19 through the different collaborations started since the start of the pandemic.

 “It is vital that we continue to engage with patient groups to ensure that patients and patient communities receive the support they need.”

 Senior Director Patient Partnerships,

 For further information about the COVID-19 pandemic, please see guidance from the World Health Organisation